 - Auditing and review of the risk management system

 In this context, the Board of Directors and the Management Board have overall responsibility under Swiss company law for ensuring the group’s continued existence and profitability.
 The Board of Directors is responsible for overall oversight of risk management.
 The Chief Financial Officer (CFO) acts as the Management Board’s Chief Risk Officer.

 The central Risk Office reports to the CFO as Chief Risk Officer and stipulates minimum requirements for decentralised risk management across the group.
 The central Risk Office is responsible for risk reporting as well as for the operation and ongoing development of the risk management system.

 The Management Board members are each responsible for the risks that could arise primarily in their respective divisions.
 They bear responsibility for identifying, assessing and managing the relevant risks (risk owner concept).

-Flughafen Zürich AG operates a compliance management system as a component of its risk management, the aim being to systematically identify, acknowledge and comply with the applicable statutory requirements as well as the internal corporate guidelines and ethical principles based on those requirements.
+Flughafen Zürich AG operates a group-wide compliance management system as a component of its risk management, the aim being to systematically identify, acknowledge and comply with the applicable statutory requirements as well as the internal corporate guidelines and ethical principles based on those requirements.